|

 solution to the salinity problem is leaching and drainage which is

-much expensive so, efforts have been made to learn to live with
+much expensive, so efforts have been made to learn to live

-salinity and make profitable use of saline land and water resources.
+with salinity and make profitable use of saline land and water

-In this context, a reasonable progress has been made and several
+resources.
+In this context, a reasonable progress has been

 |